tensorlayer/TensorLayer/README.md

 ## Compared with Keras and TFLearn

-A frequent question regarding TensorLayer is what is the different with other libraries like Keras and Tflearn.
+Similar to TensorLayer, Keras and TFLearn are also popular TensorFlow wrapper libraries.
 These libraries are comfortable to start with.
-They provide imperative abstractions to lower adoption barrier; but in turn mask the underlying engine from users.
-Though good for bootstrap, it becomes hard to leverage the advanced features of TensorFlow, which is quite necessary in tackling real-world problems.
+They provide high-level abstractions; but in turn mask the underlying engine features from users.
+Though good for bootstrap, it becomes hard to manipulate the low-level powerful features of TensorFlow, which we find quite necessary in tackling many real-world problems.
 Without compromise in simplicity, TensorLayer APIs are generally more flexible and transparent.
 Users often find it easy to start with the examples and tutorials of TensorLayer, and then dive into the TensorFlow low-level APIs only if need through the transparent API design.